 Healing a broken heart doesn’t happen over night.
-Just like a remodel can be a real pain in the ass at times and all you want is for it to be finished, the same can be said for grief.
+Just like a remodel can be a real pain at times and all you want is for it to be finished, the same can be said for grief.
 There is no “easy” button.
 There is no fast forward arrow.
 You simply have to take it one small change at a time.

 Also, just like in home repair and remodeling, you may find that the job is simply too overwhelming to do it alone.
 Maybe you need to find someone who is an expert and can speed the process along.

 I found that as I got my spiritual “house” in order, God (Source) never failed to bring people into my life to help me along the path.
 There was Dr. Mark Tong and his retreat center in St. Pete, Florida, whose guidance, wisdom and faith helped remind me how big and how loving God is.
 He helped me begin to let go of what was not meant for me and believe that God’s perfect plan for my life was not a fantasy but a real thing.
 Just like Kevin showed me a picture of what could be, so did Dr. Tong.

 Dr. Tong told me after my second visit to see him a year ago, that he thought I was ready to set an intention for a “complimentary soul mate. ” By complimentary he meant someone who was strong where I was weak and someone who was weak where I was strong.
 He explained that the bigger purpose of the relationship would be growth, and we would grow together.
 So, we did just that.
 We set the intention.
 I grabbed hold of a vision for my life that included love and a partner I could grow and move through life with.

 He told me to practice saying “yes” to invites as you just never know when you will cross paths with someone who would end up being the life companion I long for.